Reporting year 2024

 Number of new plans by establishment type

-The method for collecting data on establishments has changed from previous years.
-A full time series up to and including the 2021 calendar year is still available within the data that can be downloaded from this publication, or via the table tool.
+The method for collecting data on establishments changed in 2023.
+Full time series up to and including the 2021 calendar year are still available within the data that can be downloaded from this publication, or via the table tool.

 As a result of this change, caution should be taken when comparing across years by establishment types.

-Children and young people attending school and further education
+Children and young people attending school or further education

 Requests and assessments

-A parent, young person aged 16-25, or a person acting on behalf of a school or post-16 institution can ask their local authority to carry out an assessment if they think a child or young person needs an EHC plan.
+A parent, young person, or a person acting on behalf of a school or post-16 institution can ask their local authority to carry out an assessment if they think a child or young person needs an EHC plan.

 The number of initial requests for assessment continues to increase